Double-clutching (technique)

 Double-clutching (also called double de-clutching outside of the United States) is a method of shifting gears used primarily for vehicles with an unsynchronized manual transmission, such as commercial trucks and specialty vehicles.
-While double clutching is not necessary in a vehicle that has a synchronized manual transmission, the technique can be advantageous for smoothly upshifting in order to accelerate and, when done correctly, it prevents wear on the synchronizers which normally equalize transmission input and output speeds to allow downshifting.
+While double clutching is not necessary in a vehicle that has a synchronized manual transmission, the technique can be advantageous for smoothly downshifting in order to accelerate and, when done correctly, it reduces wear on the synchronizers, which act to equalize transmission input and output speeds to allow downshifting.

-With this method, instead of pushing the clutch in once and shifting directly to another gear, the driver first engages the transmission in neutral before shifting to the next gear.
+With this method, instead of disengaging the clutch (pressing the clutch pedal) once and shifting directly to another gear, the driver first engages the transmission in neutral before shifting to the next gear.
 The clutch is depressed and released with each change.
-A related downshifting/rev-matching technique is heel-and-toe shifting, in which the throttle is blipped (i.e. momentarily opened during downshifting) by the driver's heel during braking.
+A related downshifting or engine-speed-matching technique is heel-and-toe shifting, in which the throttle is blipped (i.e. momentarily opened during downshifting) by the driver's heel during braking.

 History

-Before the introduction of transmission synchronizers in the 1920s, double clutching was a technique required to prevent damage to an automobile's gearing during shifts.
-Due to the difficulty and most often unnecessary redundancy involved in the technique, coupled with the advent of synchronized gearing systems, it has largely fallen into disuse in light vehicles.
-However, many tractor units are still supplied with an unsynchronised gearbox which requires double-clutching technique to be used.
+Before the introduction of transmission synchronizers in 1927, double clutching was a technique required to prevent damage to an vehicle's gearing during shifts.
+Due to its difficulty and often redundancy, due to the advent of synchronized gearing systems, it has largely fallen into disuse in light vehicles.
+However, many tractor units are still supplied with an unsynchronised gearbox which requires a double-clutching technique to be used.

 Technique

-In a non-synchromesh gearbox with neutral between gears, a typical shift actually involves two gear changes, once into neutral, and again into the target gear.
+In a non-synchromesh gearbox with neutral between gears, a typical shift involves two gear changes, once into neutral, and again into the target gear.
 During any shift, disconnecting drive components via a clutch unloads the force from the opposing components from the engine and transmission.
-Using the clutch for each shift out of, and then into, each gear is double clutching or declutching.
+Disengaging the clutch for each shift out of, and then into, each gear is double clutching, or declutching.
 Due to the absence of a neutral spacing, double-clutching is impossible for sequential gear changes, as with a fully sequential gearbox used in motorcycles and racecars.

 The double-clutching technique involves the following steps: